tapanshah13/pixi-canvas/README.md

 ## Description

 Pixi Canvas is not just a drawing tool; it's a gateway to the world of pixel art.
-Whether you're looking to create intricate animations or simply unwind with pixel sketching, our platform caters to beginners and seasoned artists.
+Whether you're looking to create intricate animations or unwind with pixel sketching, our platform caters to beginners and seasoned artists.
 With a user-friendly interface and a vibrant array of tools, Pixi Canvas makes pixel art accessible and fun for everyone.

 Explore your creativity with Pixi Canvas—where your pixel adventures begin!